salemove/developer/source/includes/_operator_api.md

-# Operator public API.
+# Operator API.
-The operators' public API comprises a set of HTTP REST endpoints that can be used from the browser, command line, a server application, or other devices.
+The operators' API comprises a set of HTTP REST endpoints that can be used from the browser, command line, a server application, or other devices.

 ## Headers
-In order to use the REST API, every request needs to include at least 2 headers: the  ```Authorization``` and the ```Accept```.
+In order to use the REST Engagement API, every request needs to include at least 2 headers: the  ```Authorization``` and the ```Accept```.

 ### Authorization
 Every request needs to include either the operator ```SessionId``` or ```ApiToken```.
 It is recommended to use the API token which you can request from our support team.
 The API token is assigned per operator and currently only operators with manager privileges have the token enabled.